lehoangnam040/Learning-everyday/python/threading-limitations.md

 - it's basically a kind of "cooperative" multitasking
 - In order to emulate concurrency of execution, the interpreter regularly tries to switch threads (see sys.setswitchinterval()).

+## Scenario to describe GIL (on Unix)
+- when start a program, main thread takes the GIL during initialization and hold the GIL
+- other `threading.Thread()` object `start()`, it call C `pthread_create()`
+- newly created thread executes `t_bootstrap()`, try to acquire the GIL to run its bytecode
+- To acquire GIL, it first checks whether other thread holds the GIL
+  - If No, it acquires the GIL immediately
+  - Else, waits for a fixed time interval called (`switchinterval`)
+  - If GIL not released during `switchinterval`, it sets the `eval_breaker` and `gil_drop_request` flags to tell GIL-holding thread to release GIL
+  - when releasing GIL, one of waiting threads acquires the GIL, and it's up to OS to decide which thread is chosen

 ## Solution for this limitation
 - Using multi-processing: each Python process gets its own Python interpreter so GIL won't be a problem -> this could become scaling bottleneck
 - Using alternative Python interpreters without GIL (Jython, IronPython, PyPy): but comes with other limitations and not supported widely